mlampert/Machinekit-Workbench/README.md

 * machinekit-hal-posix

 The only part used from `machinekit-hal-posix` are the Machinetalk python bindings.
-Unfortunately only Python 2 bindings are installed but since it's all pure python we get away with a little manuall _installation_:
+Unfortunately only Python 2 bindings are installed.
+However, since it's all pure python we get away with a little manuall _installation_:

 ```
 sudo cp -r /usr/lib/python2.7/dist-packages/machinetalk /usr/lib/python3/dist-packages